This article will provide a checklist that should be used prior to running the Farm Scanner.

 - Run the scan as a farm admin and on a web front of the SharePoint farm.

 - The scanner queries the SharePoint content databases and uses the SharePoint server-side object model to gather information.
-To permit this, the scan needs to be executed on a machine that is part of the farm and must be executed by a SharePoint admin.
+To permit this, the scan needs to be executed on a machine that is part of the farm.
+Ideally one of the web front-end machines.
+If there are multiple front end machines and have load balancing, then remove one and use this.
+Alternatively, if it is a large farm with complex search crawl targets, then use this one.

 - Ensure there is enough disk space for the temp folder and output folder.